-Electronic Data Interchange (EDI) for use in the Court system has been talked about for many years.
-It is available in Victoria now, and it is a world first!
+Electronic Data Interchange (EDI) for use in the Court system has been available in Victoria since the 90's and was a world first at the time.

 · Default order requests;